 Cooking and Baking

 - Make sure your home has multiple fire extinguishers, especially one in the kitchen where 65 percent of house fires start.
 Store them in visible places so they are easily found if needed.
 Time will be of the essence.

 - This is a good time of year to review – or establish – your family’s fire escape plan!

-- The UofL Hospital Emergency Department sees their highest alcohol levels between Thanksgiving and New Year’s.
-If drinking is a part of your holiday celebration, do not drive.
-And do not mix with medications.
+- The UofL Hospital – Emergency Department sees its highest alcohol levels between Thanksgiving and New Year’s.
+If drinking is a part of your holiday celebration, do not drive and do not mix with medications.
 Impaired judgment can also lead to falls.